DTC Promotional Strategies For Manufacturers

-With more and more direct-to-consumer brands appearing on the market and huge, manufacturing companies moving in this direction, we have decided to dig deeper into the why and the how.
+With more and more direct-to-consumer brands appearing on the market and huge, manufacturing companies moving in this direction, I have decided to dig deeper into the why and the how.

 - What are direct sales?